Body odour and sexual attraction: MHC

 MHC is expressed codominantly; a more diverse set of MHC genes leads to a stronger immune system.
 Women prefer male partners with differing MHC genes from themselves.
 An evolutionary explanation is that females are attracted to males with MHC alleles different from their own, to provide their offspring with a stronger immune system.

 Females not using hormonal contraceptives were more attracted to the scent of males with dissimilar MHCs.
 Females currently using hormonal contraceptives preferred the scent of men with MHCs similar to their own.
 The scent of an individual with low fluctuating asymmetry is universally more attractive.

 The increased attraction between people of dissimilar MHCs may help to prevent incest and subsequent birth defects.
 This inbreeding avoidance hypothesis proposes that biases towards heterozygotic alleles prevent harmful genetic consequences which can arise from mating with genetic family members.
 Olfactory cues can be used to recognise kin.

-Couples who have many failed attempts at conception may share a considerably larger amount of genes than those who are able to conceive without problems.
+Couples who have many failed attempts at conception may share a considerably larger number of genes than those who can conceive without problems.
 If, for these genetically similar couples, there is a successful conception, the babies are often born early or underweight.

 A third hypothesis explaining the function of dissimilar MHC mate preferences, the parasite hypothesis, suggests that MHC heterozygotes may be resistant to rapidly evolving parasites.

 HLA

 The human leukocyte antigen system is a protein complex which is encoded by MHC in humans.
 Over thirty olfactory receptor genes have been located at the HLA class I region, which presents peptides from inside the cell to be destroyed by the immune system.
 HLA- linked olfactory receptor genes can therefore provide a possible mechanism for detecting HLA- specific odours.

 Androstenol, found in fresh male sweat, is attractive to women.

-Men and women are attracted to the pheromones they produce and HLA is related to the perceptions of other peoples' odours.
+Men and women are attracted to the pheromones they produce, and HLA is related to the perceptions of other people's odours.
 Men produce androstenol and androstenone.
 Androstenol is produced by fresh male sweat and is most attractive to women, while androstenone is produced once the sweat is exposed to oxygen and is highly unpleasant to women.

-Studies have shown that women who are at the most fertile stage of their menstrual cycle prefer the smell of men that have higher testosterone levels.
-Heterozygosity of HLA can also be detected through scent: in this case, heterozygosity confers greater ability to recognize a wider variety of antigens.
+Studies have shown that women who are at the most fertile stage of their menstrual cycle prefer the smell of men who have higher testosterone levels.
+Heterozygosity of HLA can also be detected through scent: in this case, heterozygosity confers greater ability to recognise a wider variety of antigens.
 Women, especially when not using hormonal contraceptives, are more attracted to the scent of men heterozygous for HLA.

 Androstenone, from stale male sweat, is unattractive.

 However, the same attraction and mate preferences are not held by men for heterozygous women.
 Men are, however, more attracted to the scent of women with rare HLA alleles.
 Men's arousal can be influenced by a variety of odours.
-For example; pumpkin pie, liquorice, doughnuts, and lavender can increase penile blood flow consequently causing arousal.
+For example, pumpkin pie, liquorice, doughnuts, and lavender can increase penile blood flow, consequently causing arousal.